tessercat/daoistic-book/book.md

-So the wise take but don't keep it, build but don't stay there, and they don't want to be seen as heroes.
+So the wise take but don't keep it, build but don't stay there, and don't expect to get credit for it.

 ## Notes